 April 15 - May 1, 2016 at the Playwrights' Center

 Who is Wonder Woman and where did she come from?
 Lasso of Truth explores the knotty origin story of our preeminent female superhero, created by William Marston, inventor of the first lie-detector machine.
 This smart, seductive, wild ride features the two women Marston lived with in a polyamorous relationship - both of whom inspired the famous character - plus a girl in search of answers about her childhood heroine, and a guy trying to hold on to his prized first issue.

 May 20 - June 11, 2016 at Mixed Blood Theatre

 Twenty years ago, this church was just a modest storefront.
 Now our congregation of thousands gathers to share faith and hear a monumental announcement from Pastor Paul.
 This will be a day of celebration...

 But what Pastor Paul has to say changes everything, shaking the foundation of his church, community, and home.
-A rousing play about belief and change, with a hopeful message for believers and non-believers alike, using the dramatic structure of a live sermon, complete with praise choir!
+A rousing play about belief and change, with a hopeful message for believers and non-believers alike, using the dramatic structure of a live service, complete with praise choir!